 Through the experience, I realized that one needs to constantly exercise self-awareness.
 Self-awareness makes you clear about your weakness and when we gained that knowledge, it is in our human nature to fill up that gap.
 I truly believe that a human being absorbs the most knowledge when he has none.
 A great man once said, “Empty your cup so that it can be filled; stay with nothing and gain totality.”

-I felt that I need to say something about community too.
+I felt that I need to say something about the community too.
 While the internet is viewed by many as cynical and judgmental as well as a breeding ground for scandals, this task has shown me otherwise.
 Browsing through various blogs and forums, I found many communities from various niches.
 People from these communities gave their most constructive comments possible, with the intention of benefiting those who need it.

 So, the internet might not be so cynical after all.

-#4: “All roads lead to Rome”
+#4: “All Roads Lead to Rome”

 When I was first assigned the task of creating backlinks, Ken showed me how this can be done.
 He shared with me various citation sites that can potentially help me to create backlinks.